juks/iso-8583-socket-queue/README.md

 Also, there is a /raw URL that accepts HEX-encoded data.

-Here goest an example for the following message:
+Here goes an example for the following message:
 ```
 08002220010000800000990000083020354500000183100000001
 ```